Forest School

 - The Forest School site is carefully monitored to minimise our environmental impact on it and the biodiversity it contains.

-- A risk assessment is conducted formally prior to the commencement of each session and dynamically throughout.
+- A dynamic risk assessment is conducted formally to the commencement of each session.